-The Thai Canal (better known as the Kra Canal) is a proposed canal that would cut across the Isthmus of Kra in Southern Thailand.
+The Thai Canal (also known as the Kra Canal) is a proposed canal that would cut across the Malay Peninsula in Southern Thailand.
 This man-made waterway would connect the Andaman Sea with the Gulf of Thailand, providing a maritime shortcut by rerouting shipping away from the Strait of Malacca.
 The canal of approximately 100 km would save 1200 km on the current journey via Singapore.

 The idea for a Klong Thai (Thai Canal) was first proposed by Thai King Narai in the 17th century, and the British East India Company showed interest in the early 19th century.
 The plan has been revisited over the centuries, but the financial and technical challenges involved in the project have kept it on the proverbial drawing board.